pbloem/profane-tmesis/if-croesus-goes-to-war.md

 With no siblings, and no children of my own class to play with, I resorted to uneasy friendships with the children of our servants.
 I have few precise memories, but I assume that I acted insufferable, and superior.
 I was superior, by the law of the land.
 And yet, I so often saw in their lives the things I craved.
 A doting mother.
 The freedom to swim in the sea or to play in the woods on the mountain.
 Brothers and sisters to argue with.

-The day my father dreaded, came sooner than he thought.
-He was summoned to the court of the new king, when he was struck by apoplexy.
+The day my father dreaded came sooner than he thought.
+He was summoned to the court of the new King, when he was struck by apoplexy.
 Even the physicians of the King could do little more than keep him alive.
 When he came home, his body was limp.
 When I looked at him, his eyes locked with mine in an intense stare, but he could no longer speak, or make his intentions known.

-A messenger travelled with him, and informed me that by order of the king, and by the grace of the Roman senate, I had inherited my father's lands.
+A messenger travelled with him, and informed me that by order of the King, and by the grace of the Roman senate, I had inherited my father's lands.
 I was hereby instated as ruler of the house, and of our village.

 While the slaves kept my father alive, with liquid meals, I stumbled into a life my father had utterly failed to prepare me for.
 I owe much to Midas, our principal slave, who had regularly carried out administrative tasks for my father.
 He arranged weekly meetings with representatives from the village, and cut in whenever a situation presented itself that I was unequipped to handle.